 Lucy's lugger Sparrow is naturally based on Redbill herself.
-Sam's other boats Honeyeater, Lyrebird, Mudlark, Egret, Currawong and Shearwater, have names typical of the day, and the Broome pearling vessel numbers I gave them in an early draft of the book, B267 to B273, were from an unassigned set of official 1910 registrations.
+Sam's other boats Honeyeater, Moorhen, Lyrebird, Mudlark, Egret, Currawong and Shearwater, have names typical of the day, and the Broome pearling vessel numbers I gave them in an early draft of the book, B266 to B273, were from an unassigned set of official 1910 registrations.

 By the time I got to writing about the great four-masted barques Culardoch and Inverley I was deep in research for the book Alan Villiers, so they were informed by his passion for those ships.
-(Inverley also features in two as-yet unpublished novels.)

 The devastating cyclone of November 1910 actually ocurred and was the largest ever to hit Broome until Cyclone Rosita in 2000.
-But by now you know which book to read to find out about that, don't you?
+(But by now you know which book to read to find out about that, don't you?)

 I cannot overstate my gratitude to the libraries that preserved these newspapers and historic records, copied them onto microfilm then made them widely available, so I could sit in the comfort of the State Library of Victoria's reading room and be transported to another time.